owozsh/myopia/README.md

 This theme is based on Adwaita, for now, it only works "well" overriding Adwaita's css.

-## Instalation
+## Installation

 ### Overriding Theme

-For now, I'd only recomend using the Overriding Theme.
+For now, I'd only recommend using the Overriding Theme.

 To use you need to have the Adwaita Dark theme installed and selected, this theme will override some code of it.